Ten Magic Pianos (1912-2017)

 Johanna Magdalena Beyer – Sonatina in C: III.
 Andante

-late piano work by the German-American composer, who also pioneered electronic music (1943, New World Records)
+Late piano work by the German-American composer, who also did pioneering work in the field of electronic music.
+(1943, New World Records)

 Henry Cowell – Aeolian Harp

-one of the first piano pieces to feature extended techniques; Henry Cowell’s method of the string-piano is played by sweeping and plucking the strings inside the instrument (1923, Smithsonian Folkways)
+One of the first piano pieces to employ extended techniques.
+Henry Cowell’s method of string piano is played by bowing and plucking the strings inside the instrument.
+(1923, Smithsonian Folkways)

 Cornelius Cardew – Father Murphy